xebadevs/KeyMe/README.md

 I really missed the opportunity to create components.
 To connect the backend with the frontend through APIs.
 To integrate PHP with JavaScript for a better user experience.

+At the same time, I know better now the reasons and convenience of doing it that way.
+So I will keep that learning, and this project will be a reminder to avoid bad practices.

 <br>